Why visit: park, recreation, history, outdoor & indoor pools, running, Danubius Health Spa

 The thermal water on Margaret Island is famous for its healing effects.
 The natural, thermal water running beneath the island was first brought to the surface in 1886.
 In addition to its healing power, a day at the Danubius Health Spa is also a great way to relax and unwind.

 Margaret Island is not only a popular destination during the day, it comes alive after sunset too.
 Young adults mingle and dance to a backdrop of canned music underneath a ceiling of stars in Holdudvar, a popular summertime restaurant, bar and open-air cinema.
+Another favorite hang-out, known for its artsy vibe, is Wndrlnd.

 Getting to Margaret Island: Streetcars 4 and 6 have stops on Margaret Bridge.
 Margaret Island is only a short walk from there.